aseaday/jrule/README.md

     ]
 }
 ```

-When rules grows, it is very slow for node.js and other javascript framework to handle it, because stream data usually recevies at a very high speed.
-We need a more effective framework to work out it.
-It is why rule.js emerge and what rule.js solves.
+When rules grows, it is very slow for node.js and other javascript engine to work out it.
+Streaming messages could happens at a very high speed.
+We need a more effective library to get it done.
+It is why rule.js emerge and what it solves.

-### rule intermidate language
+### Rule intermidate language

 rule intermidate language has the following rules: